aistdio/ArtRef/README.md

 Intended for periodical drawing sessions.

 Steps to use:
+0. Run it with "ArtRef Start.bat" or type "python artref.py" in your cmd

 1. Choose folder
 2. Enter any number for timer (in seconds, for example "30" means that each 30 seconds reference will be changed)
 3. Draw!